 I was born and grew up in Poland.
-After completing 8th grade, my parents sent me to a prestigious ship-building high school where I learn to design and construct commercial ships.
+After I completed 8th grade, my parents sent me to a prestigious ship-building high school where I learned to design and construct commercial ships.
 During my high school years, I supported the “Solidarity” Movement in Gdansk, Poland.
 The movement that quickly spread all over Poland originated in the shipyard in Gdansk where I had my school practicum.
-I immigrated to Greece after the declaration of Martial Law in Poland by the military regime of Gen. Jaruzelski.
+I immigrated to Greece after the declaration of martial law in Poland by the military regime of Gen. Jaruzelski.
 While in Greece, I co-founded School for Children of Political Refugees in Athens, Greece.
 For my political involvement in “Solidarity” that was de-legalized after the Marshal law by the Polish regime, I received a political refugee status from the U.S. Embassy in Greece.
 Shortly after, I immigrated to the United States to study biology at Indiana University in Bloomington.
 After graduating from Indiana University, I worked for International Research Corporation in Mattawan, Michigan and for AMWAY Corporation in Ada, Michigan.
 I returned to school to study sociology at Western Michigan University and later at Florida State University.
-After graduating from Florida State, I began working as an Instructor at the Florida Atlantic University, Boca Raton, Florida.
+After earning my doctorate at Florida State, I joined the faculty at Florida Atlantic University.
 I am married to Gina Carreno-Lukasik, also a sociologist.
-Gina and I have a daughter: Natalia – who like her parents likes to travel and spend time outdoors.
+Gina and I have a daughter: Natalia – who, like her parents, likes to travel and spend time outdoors.

 Lukasik, Greg.
 Book Review.
 Postcommunism from Within: Social Justice, Mobilization, and Hegemony, Jan Kubik and Amy Lynch (eds.).
 International Journal of Comparative Sociology, April 2014, 55 (2): 180-182